nikbearbrown/mba-management/chapters/07-work-motivation-for-performance.md

 **Preview of next chapter:** Chapter 8 designs the performance appraisal system — measurement methods, rater biases, total rewards.
 The chapter's strongest finding: most appraisal failures are from rater biases, not from the appraisal method.

 ---

 ## AI Wayback Machine

-**Abraham Maslow** was developed the hierarchy of needs in 1943 — the most-cited motivation framework in management history.
+**Abraham Maslow** developed the hierarchy of needs in 1943 — the most-cited motivation framework in management history.

 **Run this:**

 ```
-Who is Abraham Maslow, and how does their work connect to work motivation we covered in this chapter?
+Who is Abraham Maslow, and how does their work connect to work motivation
+we covered in this chapter?
 Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+End with the
+single most surprising thing about their career or ideas.
 ```

 → Search **"Abraham Maslow"** on Wikipedia.